SjJ1017/Citekit/README.md

 python methods/ALCE_Vani_Summ_VTG.py --mode text --pr --rouge --qa
 ```

 Some files contain multiple methods.
 Use --mode to specify the desired method.
 For any pre-defined metrics, use --metric to enable it.
+Available metrics include:
+- `rouge`, `mauve` and `length`
+- `qa`(for ASQA only), `qampari`(for QAMPARI only), and `claims`(for ELI5 only)
+- `pr`: citation precision and recall

+Other optional flagf:
+- `model`: openai model or model path in huggingface.
+By default the model is `got-3,5-turbo`, and the openai api key is from environment variable, please set `expport OPENAI_API_KEY=your_token`
+- `save_path`: the output path of the result
+- `dataset` and `demo`: dataset file and the demonstration file for prompts, by default ASQA.
+- `ndoc`: number of documents.
+Not applicable for some methods that donot use fixed number of documents.
+- `shots`: number of few shots

 ### Constructing a Citation Generation Pipeline
 To construct a pipeline, follow the steps in the demonstration.ipynb file or our video on [Youtube](https://youtu.be/KaNICbbmCn0)